 Aside from Amanda’s poignant description of what all of us experience when we first find out about our partner’s infidelity, I chose her story because she mentions those haunting images.
 Whether she is awake or asleep, she imagines them locked in a passionate embrace (of sorts?)
 It’s those images that can really kill your self-esteem since the human imagination knows no bounds.

-Almost all of these images have to do with the intimate connection your wayward spouse had with the other person.
+Almost all of these images and details of your partner’s affair have to do with the intimate connection your wayward spouse had with the other person.
 The more you know about the details of the sex act, the details of the other person’s body, and the details of when and where, and how they professed their love for each other, the more you will be haunted.

 The feeling that you are not good enough might always lurk just around the corner, waiting to prove you right.
 Your mind will constantly assault you with ideas such as: you are not attractive enough, fit enough, young enough, sexy enough, or interesting enough.
 Or, perhaps your mind assaults you with different ideas: you do not make enough money or you are an inadequate provider.